santijz/payUlatam-magento2/README.md

-# Imagina Magento 2 PayuLatam Module
+# PayuLatam Module for Magento 2

 *Read this in other languages: [Español](README.es.md),[English](README.md)